 The causes of septicemia are due to infections throughout the body.

-These infections occur in the lungs, abdomen, urinary tract, infections of the bones, central nervous system, heart and other tissues.
+These infections occur in the lungs, abdomen, urinary tract, and diseases of the bones, central nervous system, heart, and other tissues.

-One of the most common causes of septicemia are infections in the mouth or teeth that are not treated with antibiotics.
+One of the most common causes of septicemia is infections in the mouth or teeth that are not treated with antibiotics.

-Third-degree burns can be a cause of septicemia, due in part to damage to the nerve endings.
+Third-degree burns can cause septicemia due to damage to the nerve endings.

-An internal injury can be another factor resulting from the rupture of the intestines, the appendix, the spleen, or gallbladder disease.
+An internal injury can be another factor resulting from rupturing the intestines, the appendix, the spleen, or gallbladder disease.